The History of F.Q. Story Historic District in Phoenix Arizona

 Development hit its peak in 1930 with the construction of 133 new houses, only to falter as the effects of the Depression hit Phoenix.
 Construction declined, but by 1938, approximately seventy-five percent of the F.Q.
 Story Addition had been developed.

 As FQ Story Historic District history would have it, men of wealth and influence bought large blocks of land for resale, never intending to live in the area.
 They initiated the F.Q.
 Story neighborhood as a speculative venture.
 In its historic period, it was a typical middle class neighborhood.

 FQ Story Historic District history in the making continues In the eastern sections with the higher building restrictions.
-The earliest Story residents were mainly of white-collar status professional people such as physicians, lawyers, presidents and owners of small to medium-sized companies.
+The earliest Story residents were mainly of white-collar status professional people.
+This included physicians, lawyers, presidents and owners of small to medium-sized companies.